 Asking others if they think you’re skinny enough, what you should do with the next step in your career, if what you said was nice enough: this is seeking other people’s opinions because you aren’t confident in your own.
 And that’s common.
 But to strip away the stuff that isn’t you, you’re going to have to get comfortable with answering your own questions.

+This doesn’t mean that you should stop asking for advice all together - another person’s perspective is often important.
+But to go down a road paved entirely by someone else will lead you farther from who you really are.
 When you stop looking to social media or an authority figure to solve a problem, that’s when you begin the process of living the life that was meant for you.

 You’ll begin to realize that you are worthy of other people’s time and energy.

 When you start the process of coming back to yourself, it will become clear that you’ve inconvenienced yourself many times so that other people can feel comfortable.
 And this can be a harsh reality to take in.
 You haven’t asked for a raise because you don’t want to put stress on the company you work for.
 You haven’t told a friend what he said was hurtful because you don’t want to upset him.
 You haven’t told your partner she needs to spend time washing the dishes because you want to seem capable of doing it all.

 You have taken on burdens and chores and other people’s choices because you thought that living a quiet life is a good life.
 You thought that to inconvenience someone else would be THE WORST outcome.
 But the truth is - when you carve out a boundary around yourself, most of the people in your life will acknowledge and respect it.

 You’ll stop operating from a mindset of “lack.”